Yoctol/bottender/docs/the-basics-routing.md

 title: Routing
 ---

-`Routing` is a handy design pattern to help you organize bot actions.
+`Routing` is a handy pattern to help you organize bot actions.

 The most basic Bottender `Route` is composed of a text and an action, providing a straightforward and expressive definition: